35 Reporting and writing research

 'The research assistant recorded the pH of the lake water in the beaker after removing weeds.'

-1. Explain why this sentence is poorly written, and write an improved version:
+1. Explain how this sentence can be misinterpreted, and write an improved version:

-'Fertiliser was applied to one of the fields that was liquid.'
+'Fertiliser was applied to one of the fields that was in liquid form.'

 The new diet lost more weight, on average, than the traditional diet.'